 Important reconciliation and decolonization work is being done across SFU by individuals, teams and departments as the university continues to transform and become a leader in Indigenizing our curriculum.

-Reconciliation is one of President Joy Johnson’s priorities.
-In 2018, SFU began implementing 34 calls to action from an SFU Aboriginal Reconciliation Council’s report.
+Upholding Truth and Reconciliation is one of the four priorities representing What's Next: The SFU Strategy's framework for action.
+In 2017, SFU began implementing 34 calls to action from the SFU Aboriginal Reconciliation Council’s Walk this Path with Us report.

 Significant actions to date

 - Improving Indigenous faculty representation.
 SFU’s special program application with the B.C.
 Office of the Human Rights Commissioner for an additional targeted hiring of Indigenous faculty is in progress.Continued emphasis on scholarship programs, such as the Aboriginal Student Entrance Award and the Langara Admission Pathway, which has five dedicated awards.

 - Establishing new Indigenous leadership positions to meaningfully include Indigenous voices in decision-making at SFU.
 Work is underway to support new senior leadership positions within the President’s Office, Provost and Vice-President Academic and Vice-President, People, Equity and Inclusion portfolios.
 These new roles will work in partnership with each other, collaborating with the SFU community and strengthening relationships with Host Nation communities to collectively support and advance Indigenization and Reconciliation initiatives at SFU.